PagodaNetwork/Maps/README.md

 # Maps
-Every map that is currently synchronized with the servers on the Pagoda Network.
+Every map that will be synchronized (eventually, periodically) to the VectorMC PGM servers.
+These include maps that we got ourselves, and maps from external sources that are classified as 'commercial'.